26

 Sox Park is one of the easiest urban ballpark to get to.
 Were it not for Chicago traffic, this would earn a rare 5/5 score.

 Just off the Dan Ryan Expressway, it’s a relatively easy trip from wherever you’re coming.
 There is ample parking right on site.
-Don’t look for legal side street parking in the neighborhood, it doesn’t really exist.
+Beware of scam artists charging you to park well ahead of the parking entrances; they aren’t legit.
+And don’t look for legal side street parking in the neighborhood, it doesn’t really exist.

 If you’re staying downtown or River North, you can take the red line.
 The green line also stops close by.
 Metra commuter train also has a nearby stop.